Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 He did this because he presumed that his corpse would be turned over to his family after his execution.
 But his body was dumped by Spanish officials in an unmarked grave in Paco cemetery.
 The papers have since deteriorated and the contents of which were never identified.

-The story of Noli and Fili gives off a societal message that the citizens should be the leaders of its governing body, and not the other way around.
+The story of Noli Me Tangere and El Filibusterismo gives off a societal message that the citizens should be the leaders of its governing body, and not the other way around.
 That strength lies in numbers of people who want to change something that is inappropriate, or give voices to those who suffer injustices.
-They are novels mirroring the life of each person whilst delivering a story that each separate team in society has its own perspective.
-It is a commentary of belief for rights, justice, and freedom, and the need to attain it — no matter what the cost.
+They are novels mirroring the life of each person whilst delivering a story that each separate teams in society has its own perspective.
+They serve an underlying commentary and of belief for rights, justice, and freedom, and the need to attain it — no matter what the cost.
+They also show hard-to-notice topical sarcasm and satirical statements that would make your head nod in full agreement, especially if it's for or against our own diverse belief systems, social constructs, and ever-changing norms.

 - Frank Laubach, Rizal: Man and Martyr (Manila: Community Publishers, 1936).